rhn-gps-roellis/mk-machineset/README.md

 * `datacenter` is the name of your datacenter
 * `datastore` is the name of the datastore you want the VMs to be installed on
 * `vspheresrv` is the hostname of your vSphere/vCenter endpoint.
+* `vmnetwork` is the name of the network that your Vsphere VMs will live on

 ## Run